 As a LSC scientist, Larson’s contributions to the ground-breaking gravitational waves discoveries include analyzing data, making detection predictions and careful characterization and interpretation of the gravitational wave search results.

 On this particular morning in August, Larson and other astronomers got an email from their group leader succinctly summing up what they all knew: “This is life changing.”
-Larson had been celebrating the first joint detection of black holes by LIGO and Virgo together, which took place three days days earlier, when the latest development sent him and the CIERA team scrambling to run new computer simulations of the latest stellar collision.
+Larson had been celebrating the first joint detection of black holes by LIGO and Virgo together, which took place three days days earlier, when the latest development sent him and the CIERA team scrambling to run new computer simulations of the latest collision in space.

-The signal caught by LIGO and Virgo was a binary neutron star fusion—a swift, brilliant explosion called a kilonova—followed by the gravitational wave signal that lasted 1.7 seconds.
-The Fermi Gamma-Ray Space Telescope recorded a short gamma ray radiation burst which astronomers believe are neutron stars colliding.
+The signal caught by LIGO and Virgo was a binary neutron star merger—a long, 100 seconds of gravitational wave data, followed 1.7 seconds later by a burst of gamma rays, and a brilliant explosion called a kilonova.
+The Fermi Gamma-Ray Space Telescope recorded a short gamma ray radiation burst confirming what astronomers have long suspected—short gamma ray bursts are merging neutron stars.
 This is the first time in human history, scientists have detected gravitational waves released by the collision of two neutron stars.
-The event occurred 13 million light years away in the southern constellation of Hydra.
+The event occurred 130 million light-years away in the southern constellation of Hydra.

 Most commonly explained as ripples in the space-time continuum, gravitational waves are caused by violent cosmic phenomena such as merging black holes and exploding stars.
-The events release so much energy that they distort and create waves in the space-time fabric.
+The events release so much energy that they create distortions and waves in spacetime, the fabric of the Universe.

 At CIERA, Larson is one of two astronomers who works on the gravitational wave side.
 The event was observed by thousands of astronomers working at more than 70 laboratories and telescopes on every continent.